Miserlou/Helix/README.md

 ## Installation and Basic Usage

-**🚨🚨🚨 Before you begin, be aware that Helix, left unattended, can eat through OpenAI credits as fast as it can! 🚨🚨🚨**
+**🚨🚨🚨 Warning!
+Helix, left unattended, may eat through OpenAI credits as fast as it can! 🚨🚨🚨**

 _These instructions assume you have [Elixir installed](https://elixir-lang.org/install.html)._